evanx/component-validator/README.md

 Generally speaking, this proposed transform is dangerous.
 It assumes that <b>some</b> "special" references are <b>implicitly</b> intended for `this,` including those declared in some "meta module."

-Nevertheless, a specific component supervisor implementation might support such a custom transform.
+Nevertheless, my planned component supervisor implementation might experimentally support such a custom transform.
 Therefore a component's meta module should explicitly declare its specification compatibility e.g. in CSON:
 ```javascript
 spec: 'component-validator#1.0.1'
 ```
 where an `npm` module named `component-validator` should be installed, and it's `package.json` version must be `1.0.1.` This `spec` module must export a function `validateComponentSupervisor()` to validate its compatibility with a given supervisor spec.

 ### Lifecycle functions